BrianPulfer/PubMed-Namespacer/README.md

 The goal of the project is to create a file containing all PubMed namespaces and counting their cardinality.

+The database is downloaded from the following link: ftp://ftp.ncbi.nlm.nih.gov/pubmed/baseline

 ## Namespace
 A namespace is the composition of an author's last name with its forename initial (e.g. John Doe -> (Doe, J)).
 Creating a file containing every namespace and the relative cardinality has as major goal becoming a feature for an